Monday, December 3, 2007

 The report concludes in part that, "Forward planning must ensure that GLSLS capacity remains fluid and responsive within a stable policy framework and investment climate that can support strategic and timely investment in system capacity, while improving service levels and reliability.
 Furthermore, it must do so in a manner that satisfies concerns about environmental stewardship and that raises challenges for the shipping industry...
 Participants and stakeholders will succeed if they are able to integrate the three perspectives of engineering, economics, and the environment.
 Only if a balance is struck among these three differing sets of imperatives will it be possible to maintain truly sustainable commercial navigation in the Great Lakes basin and St. Lawrence River, and leave a lasting positive legacy to future generations."

-click here).
+Access the report website for an announcement and links to related information (click here).
 Access the complete 128-page report (click here).
 Access the Great Lakes St. Lawrence Seaway System website for additional information (click here).
 Access a Milwaukee Journal article on the study (click here); and additional media reports (click here).